aka: The Most Dangerous Gameshow

 - Similarly, Mirai Nikki.
 12 people have magic diaries that can predict the future.
 The winner gets to become god.
 The winner wins by being the last person standing.
 Anything is allowed.

-- Basilisk is this trope with a Romeo and Juliet plot with ninjas.
+- Basilisk is this trope combined with a Romeo and Juliet plot with ninjas.

 - Real Account.
 10,000 people on the titular social network are summoned to cyberspace, participating in a game televised across Japan.
 The key to surviving is the number of followers one has on the social network, so long as one has at least one follower; these followers can drop out at any time.
 Of course, that isn't a safeguard against death itself, and if one player happens to die with a positive follower count, his followers die with him.
 It separates itself from other "death games" by actually having the audience both be participants and murderers in its choice to stick with or leave the players.